Modulation Spaces and Representations for Rieffel's Quantization: Introduction

-In Section 3 we treat morphisms and representations.
-To an equivariant morphism between two classical data $(\A_1,\Th_1)$ and $(\A_2,\Th_2)$ one assigns canonically a morphism acting between the quantized $C^*$-algebras $\AA_1$ and $\AA_2$ as well as a morphism acting between the two twisted crossed products $\A_1\rtimes_{\Th_1}^\kappa\Xi$ and $\A_2\rtimes_{\Th_2}^\kappa\Xi$.
-The modulation mappings intertwine these two morphisms.
-This has an obvious consequence upon the connection between short exact sequences of Rieffel quantized algebras and the corresponding short exact sequences of twisted crossed products.
-Then we turn to Hilbert space representations, surely useful if applications are aimed in the future.
-By using localization with respect to idempotent windows, the $^*$-representations of the twisted crossed product $\A\rtimes_\Th^\kappa\Xi$ (indexed by covariant representations of the twisted $C^*$-dynamical system $(\A,\Th,\Xi,\kappa)$) automatically supply $^*$-representations of the smooth algebra $(\AA^\infty,\#)$ which extend to full $C^*$-representations of $(\AA,\#)$.
+Then, in Section 3, we turn to Hilbert space representations.
+By using localization with respect to idempotent windows, the $^*$-representations of the twisted crossed product $\A\!\rtimes_\Theta^\kappa\!\Xi$ (indexed by covariant representations of the twisted $C^*$-dynamical system $(\A,\Theta,\Xi,\kappa)$) automatically supply $^*$-representations of the smooth algebra $(\AA^\infty,\#)$\,, which extend to full $C^*$-representations of $(\AA,\#)$\,.
 This also allows one to express the norm in $\AA$ (initially defined by Hilbert module techniques) in a purely Hilbert space language.

-In the Abelian case we have previously listed families of Schr\"odinger-type representations in the Hilbert space $L^2(\mathbb R^n)$ defined by orbits of the topological dynamical system $(\Si,\Th,\Xi)$.
-They were used in \cite{Ma} in the spectral analysis of Quantum Hamiltonians.
+In the Abelian case we have previously listed families of Schr\"odinger-type representations in the Hilbert space $L^2(\mathbb R^n)$ defined by orbits of the topological dynamical system $(\Sigma, \Theta, \Xi)$\,.
+They were used in [19] in the spectral analysis of Quantum Hamiltonians.
 We are going to show in Section 4 that their Bargmann transforms can be obtained from some canonical representations of the twisted crossed product applied to symbols defined by the modulation maps.
-We also prove orthogonality relations, relying on a choice of an invariant measure on $\Si$.
+We also prove orthogonality relations, relying on a choice of an invariant measure on $\Sigma$\,.

-{\bf Acknowledgements:} The author is partially supported by {\it N\'ucleo Cientifico ICM P07-027-F "Mathematical Theory of Quantum and Classical Magnetic Systems"}.